DannyBen/colsole/README.md

 > **Upgrade Note**
 >
-> - Version 1.0.x is not compatible older versions
+> - Version 1.0.x is not compatible with older versions
-> - Version 0.8.x is compatible with bothe the old syntax and new syntax
+> - Version 0.8.x is compatible with both the old syntax and new syntax
 >
 > See [Uprading](#upgrading) below.